stasBigunenko/http/Readme.md

 You can find lists of all enviroment variables in config files which are located in cmd dir to each server.

-API Documentation.

-To test the REST API , use any rest client like postman etc or cURL.
+To test the REST API use any rest client like postman etc or cURL.

 to login and receive a token: